ammegandchips/EWAS_meffil/README.md

 I don't want ALL the ARIES samples, I just want the samples for one time point (if I want to look at multiple time points, I either run multiple EWAS looking at each time point cross-sectionally, or I would have to write a more advanced script if I wanted to do something fancy like longitudinal modelling).

-This line just extracts the info on the samples specific to the time point of interes:
+This line just extracts the info on the samples specific to the time point of interest:
 `
 samplesheet<-subset(samplesheet, time_point==TP)
 `